-How to request: Again, bank policies dictate how you’ll need to submit instructions.
+Again, bank policies dictate how you’ll need to submit instructions to request a closure.

-- In person: The most cumbersome requirement—which still exists at some banks—is that all account owners need to visit a branch in person to close an account.
+The most cumbersome requirement—which still exists at some banks—is that all account owners need to visit a branch in-person to close an account.
 If that’s the case, be sure to bring a photo ID and allow for plenty of time to complete the process.

 Online banks tend to be easiest to work with, and traditional banks are more likely to require all account holders to appear in person.
 For example, both Ally Bank and Capital One 360 allow any account owner to close a joint account—and do it online.